 - Write a decimal multiplication problem on the board (e.g., 2.38 x 0.91) and have students solve.

 - Collect student work as an exit ticket and check for understanding.

-- Teach your students the Multiply Decimals Song (see resources).
+- Teach your students the "Multiplying Decimals Song" (see related media).